Solomons, Maryland: Geography

 Solomons is located at the southern tip of Calvert County at 38°20′11″N 76°27′51″W (38.336431, −76.464102).
 It includes Solomons Island and mainland on the north side of the mouth of Patuxent River, where it meets the Chesapeake Bay.
 It is just across from the U.S. Naval Air Station Patuxent River (on the south side of the mouth of the Patuxent River).
+The city also included the west and south part of the Dowell Peninsula.

 According to the United States Census Bureau, the Solomons CDP has a total area of 6.0 km2, of which 5.2 km2 is land and 0.9 km2, or 14.76%, is water, consisting mainly of Back Creek, a tidal inlet that extends north from the Patuxent River.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Solomons has a humid subtropical climate, abbreviated "Cfa" on climate maps.
-Monthly average temperatures on Solomons Island range from 36.7° F in January to 78.7° F in July.
+Monthly average temperatures on Solomons Island range from 36.7 °F in January to 78.7 °F in July.